How to do a Percolation Test

-Please call us if you are unsure of your calculations as we design the soakaway FREE OF CHARGE
+Please call us if you are unsure of your calculations as we can design the soakaway for you.

 - OTHER FACTORS Drainage fields are not to be constructed under driveways, parking areas, buildings, near trees, dwellings, boundaries, watercourses, boreholes, etc. Please contact us for minimum distances allowed.

 - Soakaway drains MUST NOT be installed unless the Site Assessment and Soil Profile deep test hole show that there is a minimum of 1.2metres between the bottom of the drain and the water table or bedrock.
 If it is less than this, then the water has not got enough soil depth to drain away

 - The Environment Agency has confirmed to us that soakaway crates are NOT acceptable for foul water soakaways as they do not conform to the Building Regulations or the BS 6297 2008.
 Crates are only allowed for rainwater soakaways.
 If you find a company selling them for foul water soakaways, report them to Trading Standards.